GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

     PS > cd install-geosx-docker/
     PS > notepad.exe Dockerfile

-Let us edit the *Dockerfile*, which is the declerative file four out container
+Let us edit the *Dockerfile*, which is the declarative file for out container:

 .. code-block:: console